-How to Set Up WhatsApp Business API: Complete Guide 2026
+How to Connect WhatsApp to Your CRM: Complete Integration Guide 2026

 You've hit the wall.
 Your WhatsApp Business App only lets you broadcast to 256 contacts at a time, you can't connect a CRM, and your support team is juggling three personal phones to handle customer replies.
 Sound familiar?